 Today, the trail can still be seen along Highway 20/26/93 between Craters of the Moon National Monument and Carey.
 It winds through the northern end of the monument out of sight of the road and intersects the highway 3.5 miles west of the Craters of the Moon National Monument Visitor Center.
 From that point on, watch for the dirt road as it follows the edge of the lava flows north of the highway.
 The cutoff is particularly easy to pick out 5.7 miles west of the visitor center, where the road drops down a steep incline.

 On a ranch not far from the monument, a small mound of rocks sits in the middle of a pasture.
 The loose stones look like they were piled up to make it easier for tractors to pass.
-But long-time residents of the ranch say the rocks mark the site of a 100 year old grave.
-During those long ago times, the pioneers endured extreme hardship; and some – like the grave of this little girl – never made it.
-According to the tale, the little girl, who was walking behind a wagon, was bitten by a rattlesnake and died two days later.
+But long-time residents of the ranch say the rocks mark the site of a 100-year-old grave.
+During those long-ago times, the pioneers endured extreme hardship; and some – like the grave of this little girl – never made it.
+According to the tale, the little girl, walking behind a wagon, was bitten by a rattlesnake and died two days later.

 “At one place, we were obliged to drive over a huge rock just a little wider than the wagon.
 Had we gone a foot to the right or to the left the wagon would have rolled over.”